Leich History, Family Crest & Coats of Arms

 Early History of the Leich family

-Another 128 words (9 lines of text) covering the years 1150 and are included under the topic Early Leich History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Leich research.
+Another 61 words (4 lines of text) covering the years 1150 and are included under the topic Early Leich History in all our PDF Extended History products and printed products wherever possible.

 Leich Spelling Variations

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Leich include Leach, Leech, Leche, Leitch, Leich, Leetch and others.